ncssm/dssi25/_modules/day-03.md

 1:00pm - 4:00pm
 : **Workshop Sessions**{: .label .label-green }Gemma & Bruce : [Google Slides](#)
+:  **Exploring Data Visualization and Association with CODAP** : We will explore data visualizations that support developing data literacy.
+We will also engage in a data investigation focused on association using CODAP.
+You will have the opportunity to reflect on different phases of a data investigation process.

 2:15pm
 : ☕ Coffee Break ☕